A massive list of all the best and most essential accessories and gear for the Canon RP.

 Camera Straps

-The Canon EOS RP uses the traditional Canon style strap logs so you will have to be a little careful that the straps you buy work with these.
-I like to use the Peak Design Clutch on my cameras along with the peak design straps to build a sort of modular system and I change around quickly for my different needs.
+The Canon EOS RP uses traditional Canon-style strap logs, so you must be a little careful that the straps you buy work with these.
+I like to use the Peak Design Clutch on my cameras and the Peak Design straps to build a modular system, and I change around quickly to meet my different needs.

 Peak Design Clutch